absk786/assignment7/README.md

 -------------------------------------------------------------------------------------
 ### Description:
-* this project generates a readme.md from the command line
+* In this project we were required to generate a readme.md from the command prompt

 ### Installation:
-* inquirer
+* Inquirer and NPM modules

 ### Usage:
 * undefined